DFO-CHS-Dynamic-Hydrographic-Products/WLTools/cfg/tidal/nonStationary/StLawrence/README.txt

 dischargeClusters/<cluster>/dischargeClimatoTFHA/gridPoint-NNN-TFHA.json files must be used for the non-stationary tidal predictions with the following equations:

-The stages discharges data used for the non-stationary tidal analysis was (2nd order polynomial):
+The stages discharges data used for the non-stationary tidal analysis by the NS_TIDE python code was (2nd order polynomial):

 log(discharge(t-CS1.lag)) and  (log(discharge(t-CS2lag)))**2

-Stage part only (no trigo function and no iteration):
+Stage reconstruction part only (no trigo function and no iteration):
 -----------------------------------------------------

 CS0 + CS1.factor * log(discharge(t-CS1.lag)) + CS2.factor * (log(discharge(t-CS2lag)))**2

-non-stationary tidal part:
+non-stationary tidal reconstruction part:
 ---------------------------

 constituents (AmpCSn, PhaCSn) summation for one constituent, note that the Z0 of the TCF files